SayedGaffar/DASHBOARD-DEVELOPMENT/README.md

 *MENTOR*: NEELA SANTOSH

-## In this project, I developed an interactive Power BI dashboard to analyze Career Aspirations of GEN-Z, providing a comprehensive view of career Growth, Work life balance of GEN-Z. The dashboard offers actionable insights using visually engaging reports, enabling working employers to make data-driven decisions.
+## In this project, I developed an interactive Power BI dashboard to analyze Career Aspirations of GEN-Z, providing a comprehensive view of career Growth, Work life balance of GEN-Z. The dashboard offers actionable insights using visually engaging reports, enabling working employers to make data-driven decisions, This dashboard shows both Manager and Mission aspirations of GEN-Z.